black-shadows/Cheat-Sheets/TypeScript/README.md

 # TypeScript Cheatsheet
 Set of basic functionalities from TypeScript in one place.

-Cheatsheet was created by https://www.linkedin.com/in/blackshadows/ trainers for their students.

-Please note that some functionalities are part of ES201x but they are frequently used in TypeScript as well.
+Cheatsheet was created by https://www.linkedin.com/in/blackshadows/ Please note that some functionalities are part of ES201x but they are frequently used in TypeScript as well.

 **Check also other Cheatsheets:**